Irregular Hodge numbers of Frenkel--Gross connections: The irregular Hodge numbers of Frenkel--Gross connections

 By \cref{lem:existence}, the irregular Hodge filtration is determined by $\eta/k$ for some cocharacter $\eta$ of $\check{G}$ and an integer $k$.
 It follows that $\eta(V)$ and $\rho^k(V)$ determines the same flag of $V$.
 As $V$ is faithful, $\eta$ and $\rho^k$ correspond to the same parabolic subgroup $\check{P}$ of $\check{G}$ up to conjugacy.
 It follows that for any representation $W$ of $\check{G}$, $\eta(W)$ and $\rho^k(W)$ determine again the same flag on $W$.
 Hence, the irregular Hodge numbers of $\nabla_{\check{G}}(W)$ are determined by $\rho(W)$. \end{proof}

 Now, we need to calculate the irregular Hodge numbers of some specific representations $V$.
 Similar to \cite[\S5.2.1]{Qin23}, we consider the case where the local monodromy of $\nabla_{\check{G}}(V)$ at $0$ consists of Jordan blocks of different sizes.
+This assumption ensures that the primitive parts of the Lefschetz decomposition of some limiting Hodge structures are of rank $1$, hence of Hodge--Tate type.
+If the primitive parts have dimensions bigger than $1$, there are more possibilities.
+In this case the computation of the irregular Hodge numbers may be more involved.
+As we will see in \cref{lem:different-Jordan-blocks} below, this case will not occur in our investigation.